 Hypoactive Sexual Desire Disorder: HSDD results in substantially low sexual desire that is psychologically distressing.
 Approximately 10% of women suffer from this condition.

-**The above shocking statistics came from the Practice Bulletin in Obstetrics & Gynecology April 2011
+**The above shocking statistics came from the Practice Bulletin in Obstetrics & Gynecology in April 2011